 - Link to SquaredUp from your email notifications by editing the SMTP channels - How to configure email notifications

-- Open Access enables easy sharing of static dashboards throughout your organization.
-Open Access dashboards are non-interactive, do not require authentication and do not consume user licences - Open Access Dashboards
+- Open Access allows users to view a version of the dashboard with simplified interactivity.
+Open Access dashboards do not require authentication and do not consume Named User licences -

 - Enterprise Applications are saved to SCOM - What are Enterprise Applications?